yujunz/postgres-operator/docs/reference/operator_parameters.md

 * **enable_init_containers**
-  global option to allow for creating init containers to run actions before Spilo is started
+  global option to allow for creating init containers to run actions before Spilo is started.
+Disabled by default.

 * **enable_sidecars**
-  global option to allow for creating sidecar containers to run alongside Spilo on the same pod
+  global option to allow for creating sidecar containers to run alongside Spilo on the same pod.
+Disabled by default.

 * **sidecar_docker_images**
   a map of sidecar names to docker images to run with Spilo.
 In case of the name